julia-wrobel/registr/paper/paper.md

 with $Y_i\left(t_i^*\right)$ and $Y_i\left(h_i^{-1}(t_i^*)\right)$ the unregistered and registered curves, respectively, and $\mu_i(t)$ the subject-specific means.
-The latter are estimated with regard to a lower-dimensional representation based on a population-level mean $\alpha(t)$ and a linear combination of population-level basis functions $\psi(t)$ and subject-specific scores $c_i$, based on a known link function $g$.
+The latter are expressed through a lower-dimensional representation based on a population-level mean $\alpha(t)$ and a linear combination of population-level basis functions $\psi_k(t)$ and subject-specific scores $\boldsymbol{c}_i$, given some link function $g(\cdot)$.
-The lower-dimensional representation is estimated using a likelihood-based approach for Generalized Functional Principal Component Analysis (GFPCA).
+We estimate this representation using a likelihood-based approach for generalized functional principal component analysis (GFPCA).

-The overall model is estimated with function `register_fpca()`, which iterates between the estimation of warping functions for the registration step (implemented in function `registr()`) and GFPCA estimation (functions `fpca_gauss()` or `bfpca()` for Gaussian or binomial data, respectively).
+The overall model is estimated with function `register_fpca()`, which iterates between the estimation of warping functions for the registration step (implemented in function `registr()`) and GFPCA estimation (functions `fpca_gauss()` or `bfpca()` for gaussian or binomial data, respectively).
-The latter GFPCA functions are partly implemented in C++ using R libraries `Rcpp` and `RcppArmadillo` [@rcpp, @rcppArma] to enhance computational efficiency.
+The GFPCA functions are partly implemented in C++ using R packages `Rcpp` and `RcppArmadillo` [@rcpp; @rcppArma] to enhance computational efficiency.
-The package also includes an implementation of the _two-step GFPCA approach_ of @gertheiss2017 to also handle further exponential family distributions.
+The package also includes an implementation of the _two-step GFPCA_ approach of @gertheiss2017 to also handle further exponential family distributions.
-The respective implementation is based on the existing `gfpca` package of @goldsmith2016.
+The respective implementation is based on the `gfpca` package of @goldsmith2016.

-The registration and GFPCA approaches in the `registr` package are implemented for gaussian, binomial, gamma and poisson data.
+Various exponential family distributions are supported both for the registration and GFPCA approaches.
-When performing a registration the template function (i.e. the reference curve to which all curves are mapped) can be flexibly defined by the user, using the argument `Y_template` in `registr()` and `register_fpca()`.
+For the registration step, the template function (to which all curves are mapped) can be flexibly defined by the user with the argument `Y_template` in `registr()` and `register_fpca()`.
-The results can be interactively visualized with the ``refund.shiny` package [@refund.shiny, @wrobel2016].
+Final results can be interactively visualized with the `refund.shiny` package [@refund.shiny; @wrobel2016].

 # Incomplete Curve Registration

-The `registr` package extends the approach of @wrobel2019 to also handle incomplete curves where the underlying process of interest was not observed from its very beginning (i.e., _leading incompleteness_), until its very end (_trailing incompleteness_), or both (_full incompleteness_).
+We extend the approach of @wrobel2019 to incomplete curves where the underlying process was either not observed from its very beginning (i.e., _leading incompleteness_) or until its very end (_trailing incompleteness_), or both (_full incompleteness_).

-It often is a quite strict assumption in incomplete data settings that all warping functions start and/or end on the diagonal, i.e. that the individual, observed part of the whole time domain is not (to some extent) distorted.
-Therefore, the `registr` package gives the additional option to estimate warping functions without the constraint that their starting point and/or endpoint lies on the diagonal.

-On the other hand, if we fully remove the constraint for the starting points / endpoints to lie on the diagonal, this can lead to very extreme and unrealistic distortions of the time domain.
-This problem is further accompanied by the fact that the assessment of some given warping to be realistic or unrealistic can heavily vary between different applications.
+Given that for complete curves the underlying process is fully comprised in the observed interval, it is reasonable to assume that both the starting points and the endpoints of the warping functions lie on the diagonal line (i.e., resemble an identity map) to preserve the overall interval.
+For incomplete curves, warping functions are estimated without this starting point and / or endpoint constraint.

+However, fully removing these constraints can lead to extreme distortions of the time domain.
+We include a penalization parameter $\lambda$ that controls how strongly the starting points / endpoints can differ from the diagonal line.
-As of this reason, our method includes a penalization parameter $\lambda$ that has to be set manually to specify which kinds of distortions are deemed realistic in the application at hand.
+In practical settings, $\lambda$ has to be set manually to specify which kinds of warpings are deemed unrealistic and should be prevented.
+The choice of $\lambda$ should be based on subject knowledge by comparing the registration results given different $\lambda$ values.

-Mathematically speaking, we add a penalization term to the likelihood $\ell(i)$ for curve $i$.
-For a setting with **full incompleteness** (i.e., where both the starting point and endpoint are free to vary from the diagonal) this results in
+Mathematically speaking, we add a penalization term to the log likelihood $\ell(i)$ [see @wrobel2019] for curve $i$.
+For a setting with full incompleteness this results in

 $$
 \begin{aligned}